ensdomains/docs/dapp-developer-guide/resolving-names.md

 ## Reverse Resolution

-While 'regular' resolution involves mapping from a name to an address, reverse resolution maps from an address back to a name - or other metadata.
+While 'regular' resolution involves mapping from a name to an address, reverse resolution maps from an address back to a name.
 ENS supports reverse resolution to allow applications to display ENS names in place of hexadecimal addresses.

 Reverse resolution is accomplished via the special purpose domain _addr.reverse_ and the resolver function `name()`. _addr.reverse_ is owned by a special purpose registrar contract that allocates subdomains to the owner of the matching address - for instance, the address _0x314159265dd8dbb310642f98f50c066173c1259b_ may claim the name _314159265dd8dbb310642f98f50c066173c1259b.addr.reverse_, and configure a resolver and records on it.
 The resolver in turn supports the `name()` function, which returns the name associated with that address.